wjchan926/devopsProject/README.md

 ### Container Setup:
 1. Git Clone this project to local repo
+2. Add `export GITLAB_HOME="/srv/gitlab"` to your `~/.bashrc` file.
+Save and run `source ~./bashrc`.
+    * This env variable must be set in Linux for hosted GitLab to work
-2. Run `docker-compose up -d` in repo root
-3. Wait for all containers to spin up, usually takes a few minutes
+3. Run `docker-compose up -d` in repo root.
+Wait for all containers to spin up, usually takes a few minutes

 ### GitLab Setup:
 4. Go to the GitLab container by visitng http://localhost:8924 in a browser